AsBuiltReport/AsBuiltReport.Veeam.VBR/README.md

 Only users with the Veeam Backup Administrator role can generate a Veeam VBR As Built Report.

+> [!WARNING]
+> The report must be run in a console with administrator privileges (“Run as Administrator”).

 ## :package: Module Installation

 ### PowerShell